×

 What are the visa & residency requirements in Parma?

 "In order to visit Parma, a visitor must obtain a visa from the Italian Embassy or Consulate in their home country.
 The visa application process requires the submission of a valid passport, a completed application form, a passport-sized photograph, and proof of sufficient funds to cover the duration of the stay.
 Depending on the purpose of the visit, additional documents may be required.
 In order to obtain residency in Parma, Italy, an individual must apply for a residence permit at the local police station.
 The application process requires the submission of a valid passport, a completed application form, a passport-sized photograph, proof of sufficient funds to cover the duration of the stay, and proof of accommodation.
-Depending on the purpose of the stay, additional documents may be required," wrote one expat living in Parma.
+Depending on the purpose of the stay, additional documents may be required," commented one expat living in Parma, Italy.

 Why do people move to Parma?